tuto portefeuille en cuir

 • WIDTH: 1mm 1.5mm 2mm 2.5mm

-Work the top edges of pieces P8 and P9 (the length with the decorative fillet).
-Use an edge dye for mineral-tanned leathers and Tokonole for vegetable-tanned leathers.
+Finish the top edges of pieces P8 and P9 (the length with the decorative line).
+Use edge paint for mineral-tanned leathers and Tokonole for vegetable-tanned leathers.

-To avoid excess thickness at the card holder level, we recommend lightly trimming the corners of parts P 8 and P9.
+To avoid bulkiness in the card holder area, we recommend lightly skiving the corners of pieces P8 and P9.

-To help the glue adhere, scrape the grain of the leather on piece P7(a), at the level of the pink lines indicated on the pattern.
-Be careful not to scrape higher than the lines.
+To facilitate adhesion, roughen the grain of the leather on piece P7(a), at the pink lines indicated on the pattern.
+Be careful not to scratch higher than the lines.

-Glue the first piece P8 by applying glue to the bottom of the piece as well as to both sides.
-Also apply contact adhesive to the piece P7, 1.3 cm from the top.
+Glue the first piece P8 by applying glue to the bottom of the piece and its two sides.
+Also apply contact glue to piece P7, 1.3 cm from the top.

 See photo ⬇️

-Glue part P8 onto P7, making sure that it is 1.3 cm from the top of part P7.
+Glue piece P8 onto P7, making sure it is 1.3 cm from the top of piece P7.

-Sew the bottom of piece P8 to P7.
-Two options for sewing :
+Stitch the bottom of piece P8 to P7.
+Two stitching options :

-Using a dry point compass, draw the seam line 3 mm from the edge at the bottom of piece P8.
+Using a wing divider, draw the stitching line 3 mm from the bottom edge of piece P8.

-Mark the stitching points with a punching claw.
+Mark the stitching points with a pricking iron.

 Do the same with the other two P8 pieces.